calebpryor/ams-dispatcher-cbt/basic-installation/README.md

-# ams-dispatcher-cbt
+# Adobe Managed Services Basic Computer Based Training - Installing the Dispatcher

-AMS Basic Computer Based Training for AEM Dispatcher
+This course helps you get an idea of how to build out a very minimal basic Dispatcher server that would front your AEM server.

 ## Course 1 - Requirements